Transform Definition Language

 DS

-DSs are partitioned — split into chunks called Partitions, to balance the load of executors because they process a single partition at each time.
+DSs are partitioned — split into chunks called Partitions, to balance the load of Spark executors because they process a single Partition at a time.
 Number of Partitions in most cases must be set manually, but if not, it'll be defined by Input Adapter using intrinsic properties of data source and execution environment.
-Records are assigned to Partitions by hashcodes of its Keys.
-Correct definition of Keys is crucial to avoid 'data skew' (a situation when a small number of Partitions contain most of the records while all others are empty).

 DS Life Cycle